StrongMind/ruby_llm_community/README.md

 Some examples --

-- Prompt caching for Anthropic
-- Image editing for Gemini and OpenAI
+- Image editing for OpenAI
 - Responses API for OpenAI
 - xAI provider that supports Grok 2, Grok 3, Grok 4, and Grok Code
 - Red Candle provider